Tori Carrington

-Tori Carrington is the pen name by the husband–wife writing team of the late Tony Karayianni and Lori Schlachter Karayianni.
-They have written over 28 romance novels since 1998.
+Tori Carrington was the pen name by the husband–wife writing team of Tony Karayianni and Lori Schlachter Karayianni.
+They have written over 50 romance novels since 1998, in addition to the 6 hardcover comedic-mystery Sofie Metropolis, P.I. series.
+Lori carries on under the pseudonym.

 Biography

 Tony Karayianni was born in Smila, Greece and he grew up in Athens.
 He immigrated to the United States in late 1976.
-He passed suddenly April 16, 2016.
+He died on April 16, 2016.
 Lori Schlachter was born in Toledo, Ohio, United States.
 She studied at Catholic Central and graduated with a degree in computer science from Macomber-Whitney.
 For years, she worked in the computer industry.

 They began writing in June 1984.
 Their first novel was published in 1998 as Tori Carrington ("Tori" is formed from "Tony" and "Lori").
 Karayianni and Schlachter married in 1987.
 They had two sons, Tony, Jr. and Tim.